 The group reads and offers suggestions and criticisms of each other’s work.
-Meets the first and third Fridays of each month from 10 am to noon.
+We meet via Zoom the first and third Fridays of each month from 10 am to noon.
 Membership is limited.
-To inquire about attending please write to to email@example.com
+To inquire about attending please email email@example.com

 Benicia First Tuesday Poets' Group

 Where: Benicia Public Library 150 East L. St.

 The meeting is held in the Dona Benicia Room.